 Vocational & Career Development Services

 This program offers students the opportunity to gain both hard and soft employment skills in an increasingly challenging world of work.
-Students who are able to obtain employment can attend classes for part of the day, while maintaining part time employment during a portion of the school day.
-Ideally, the employment opportunity is consistent with the vocational plans of the student, but this is not a requirement.
+Students who are able to obtain employment can attend classes for part of the day while maintaining part time employment during a portion of the school day.
+Ideally, the employment opportunity is consistent with the vocational plans of the student but this is not a requirement.
 Occasional employer site visits may be made by the school staff to monitor students’ performance.
+Required paperwork is attained from the guidance department.

 The employment of minors under age 18 in any occupation where work is done for compensation of any kind is regulated by the Child Labor Law.
 Each student under age 18 wishing for full- or part-time employment must apply for an employment certificate prior to starting work.
 All certification is handled through the Career Center.